anmartinezs/polnet/README.md

 ## Main publication (Citation)

-[1] Martinez-Sanchez A., Jasnin M. and Phellipeau H. "Simulating the cellular context in synthetic datasets for cryo-electron tomography" *In preparation*
+[1] Martinez-Sanchez A., Jasnin M. and Phelipeau H. "Simulating the cellular context in synthetic datasets for cryo-electron tomography" *In preparation*